Energy Company Breaks Through with Innovative Cross-Functional Work Model

-Situation: Despite its size, past roster of successes, and excellence in science and engineering, this large energy company found itself often beaten in the market by smaller, more nimble competitors.
-An internal group, appointed by the president of the firm, was assigned to innovate the way the company worked for the better.
+Situation: Despite its size, past roster of successes, and excellence in science and engineering, this multinational energy company found itself often beaten in the market by smaller, more nimble competitors.
+An internal group, appointed by the president of the firm, was assigned to innovate the way the company worked, with the goal of getting to better deals faster.
 Their aim was to combine data and insights around science, financials, and stakeholder relationships in a faster, more reliable fashion.
 General concepts were taught, and a top-down roll-out of this team’s ideas occurred.

 The Catch: After a year, the company admitted that the new way of working was not working.
-They called upon Third Angle to consult and analyze the situation, and explain why the conventional roll-out was not working.
-Additionally, the president of the company asked Third Angle to partner with the project team to innovate and infuse the new approach into the company so that it would gain traction quickly and deliver breakthrough results for high-stakes projects throughout the business.
+They called upon Third Angle to consult and analyze the situation, explaining why the conventional roll-out was not working.
+Additionally, the president asked Third Angle to partner with the project team to innovate and infuse a revised approach into the company.
+The goals were: gain traction quickly and deliver breakthrough results for high-stakes projects throughout the business.

-Consulting: Third Angle took an in-depth look at the process in use and the current results.
-We then interviewed a variety of formal and informal leaders about this process, the perceived goals, and the overall culture of the company.
-Next, using our NEWCO™ analysis tool and technique, we synthesized all data, perspectives, goals, and culture responses, and hit upon an insight that caused even the president to exclaim, “That’s it!”
+Innovative Actions: Third Angle took an in-depth look at the processes currently in use and the respective results.
+We then interviewed a variety of formal and informal leaders about their process, the perceived goals, and the overall culture of the company.
+Next, using our NEWCO™ Mapping tool and technique, we synthesized all data, perspectives, goals, and culture responses, and hit upon an insight that caused even the president to exclaim, “That’s it!”

 The insight led to the principle, “Let them teach each other.”
 This principle served as the foundation for all subsequent innovations.
-The plan was to develop a core set of tools and knowledge to teach the energy company’s project groups in real-time while applying them to their toughest problems.
-Then, having learned and applied the method taught and coached by Third Angle, the project teams would then teach it to others in their networks, and to other projects, as a natural piece of how they worked and led.
+With the innovation project team, we developed a core set of tools and knowledge to teach the company’s project groups, in real time, applying them to their toughest challenges.
+Then, having learned and applied the method taught and coached by Third Angle, the project team members taught others in their networks as a natural approach to their work, collaboration, and leadership.